redhat-openstack/infrared/docs/source/plugins.rst

     * ``--extra-vars``: Inject custom input into the `vars-dict <Complex option types>`_

 Inventory:
-    Load a new inventory to active `profile <profile.html>`_.
-The file is copied to profile directory so all ``{{ inventory_dir }}`` references in playbooks still point to profile directory (and not to the input file's directory).
+    Load a new inventory to active `workspace <workspace.html>`_.
+The file is copied to workspace directory so all ``{{ inventory_dir }}`` references in playbooks still point to workspace directory (and not to the input file's directory).

-    .. note:: This file permenantly becomes the profile's inventory.
-To revert to original profile the profile must be cleaned.
+    .. note:: This file permenantly becomes the workspace's inventory.
+To revert to original workspace the workspace must be cleaned.

 Ansible options:
     * ``--verbose``: Set ansible verbosity level